-The RKE transmitter is in the vehicle.
+- The RKE transmitter is in the vehicle.

+- The ignition is on.

 - The hood is not closed.

 - The hazard warning flashers are on.

-- The service vehicle soon light is on.

 - The electric drive unit coolant temperature is too high.

-- Two remote vehicle starts, or a single remote start with an extension, have already been used.

-- The vehicle is not in P (Park).
+- Two remote vehicle starts, or a single remote start with an extension, have already been used. - The vehicle is not in P (Park).